T3kton/t3kton.github.io/source/contractor/Introduction.rst

 -----

-There are other Classes/Components in Contractor, but they are mostly for dealing with Configure/Destroy/Misc Jobs (the Forman module).
+There are other Classes/Components in Contractor, but they are mostly for dealing with Configure/Destroy/Misc Jobs (the Foreman module).
 As well as keeping track of Ip Addresses and other "Utilities".
 Those are documented elsewhere.